home-assistant/home-assistant.io/source/_integrations/emoncms.markdown

 ## Default naming scheme

-The names of the sensors created by this integration will use the feed names defined in EmonCMS if available, or the feed ID otherwise, and will be prefixed with "EmonCMS", e.g., "EmonCMS Total Power" or "EmonCMS Feed 5".
+The names of the sensors created by this integration will use the feed names defined in Emoncms if available, or the feed ID otherwise, and will be prefixed with "Emoncms", e.g., "Emoncms Total Power" or "Emoncms Feed 5".
-If the `id` property is anything but `1`, the ID will be shown as well, e.g., "EmonCMS 2 Feed 5".
+If the `id` property is anything but `1`, the ID will be shown as well, e.g., "Emoncms 2 Feed 5".

 If `sensor_names` is used, any feeds with defined names will get those names exactly, with no prefix.